SinjinxJohn/HackerNews-Scrapper/README.md

 Make sure to replace DB_HOST, DB_USER, DB_PASSWORD according to your mysql instance.

-### 4. Once you have setup your database and environment variables,you can start the application by running the following command:
+### 4. Once you have setup your database and environment variables, you can start the application by running the following command:
 ```bash
 npm start
 ```

 ### 5. Testing the Websocket Connection
 To test the WebSocket connection:
-1. You can use any websocket client to connect to the WebSocket server at:
+You can use any websocket client to connect to the WebSocket server at:
 ```bash
 ws://localhost:3000
 ```

 or
-1. For simplicity I have provided a client script(client.js) to test the WebSocket server under tests/
+For simplicity I have provided a client script (client.js) to test the WebSocket server under tests/.
 Run:
 ```bash
 node client.js